 Editor’s Note: This is “copy-paste” from existing rules.
 In practical terms, in today’s 3GPP meetings water is made available at the back of the room and some delegates take a glass there, some others take it to their place (coffee as well), and this poses no problem.

+5.2.4.10 Air and Water Quality

+Ensuring the health of the delegates is paramount.
+It is recommended that meetings not be held in locations which is expected to have an Air Quality Index (AQI) > 150 (Unhealthy).
+Adequate clean water should be available to the meeting attendees in the meeting rooms and individual hotel rooms at the meeting hotel(s).

 5.2.5 Proposal for the IT facilities

 5.2.5.1 The 3GPP network